Get the right information straight to your inbox

 This review makes a side-by-side comparison in five different categories, which I believe are essential to look into when choosing the ideal CRM solution.
 These categories include the available features, pricing, software integrations, customization options, and customer support.
 Comparing the available options in these five categories will give you a clearer understanding of which provider will best suit your business needs.

 Both Zoho and HubSpot stack up nicely in this category as they offer almost similar basic features.
-They both offer lead management, email marketing, and sales automation, among other features you’d expect of a CRM provider.
+They both offer lead management, email marketing automation, and sales automation, among other features you’d expect of a CRM provider.

-HubSpot allows you to store up to 1 million contacts and company records.
+HubSpot is great for contact management as it allows you to store up to 1 million contacts and company records.
 You can choose to either enter the contacts manually or have the system retrieve these from your inbox.
 Whenever you add a new contact, HubSpot automatically creates a new company record, making it easier for you to trace everything.

 A unique feature to HubSpot is order management, which allows you to track client’s orders from start to finish.
 This feature, which is missing in Zoho, makes it easier to track orders at whatever stage they are in.
 Although it may not be helpful to service-based businesses, companies that offer physical goods may benefit a lot from it.

 Zoho one-ups HubSpot in lead management.
-The Zoho CRM offers more lead management services compared to HubSpot.
+The Zoho CRM system offers more lead management services compared to HubSpot.
 You can generate leads from web forms, social media, and live chat.
-You can also use different criteria to assign leads to a sales rep.
+You can also use different criteria to assign leads your sales team.

 Additionally, Zoho is feature-rich and includes a bunch of other valuable features.
 It has some extensive sales and marketing features that would be great to grow your business.
 From the dashboard, you can quickly access invoicing tools as well as time-tracking features.
 Zoho also has impressive social media integration.
 This feature makes it ideal for businesses trying to rope in more clients through social media channels.